FredrikNguyen/road_segmentation_project/README.md

 There are two issues that we know of that concern this project:

 1. Our final U-net model is too big to be uploaded.
 Even when compressing it to a .h5 file the size was too big for it to be uploaded on GitHub.
-This is why we have created a text file under the `saved_model` folder with this [Kaggle link](https://www.kaggle.com/datasets/fredriknguyenepfl0/saved-model) written on it.
+Therefore we have created a text file under the `saved_model` folder with this [Kaggle link](https://www.kaggle.com/datasets/fredriknguyenepfl0/saved-model) written on it.
 This way we can make it available.

 2. As discussed on the report and the canvas, this project poses several ethical risks.